cybex-dev/MMM-ServiceViewer/README.md

-# MQTT Publisher
+# Magic Mirror Service Viewer

 Module for [MagicMirror](https://github.com/MichMich/MagicMirror/) allows showing which services are online on your local network.

-This module allows finding services you are interested in on your network, and can open then with the mmm-xdg-open module or some other mechanism.
+This module allows finding services you are interested in on your network, and can open then with the [MMM-XDG-OPEN](https://github.com/cybex-dev/MMM-XDG-OPEN) module or some other mechanism.

 *Note:
 Best used with [MMM-XDG-OPEN](https://github.com/cybex-dev/MMM-XDG-OPEN) to allow opening of any link from a service on your network*